 - 1 tablespoons olive oil extra vierge

-- Take a piece of aluminium foil and put the garlic and thyme in the middle.2 bulbs garlic, 2 twigs fresh thyme
+- Take a piece of aluminum foil and put the garlic and thyme in the middle.2 bulbs garlic, 2 twigs fresh thyme

 - Pour olive oil on top.1 tablespoon olive oil

-- Fold the aluminium foil to a package and lay on the baking plate.
+- Fold the aluminum foil into a package and lay it on the baking plate.

 - Put the tomatoes and pepper on the baking plate.2 tomatoes, 1 red chili pepper

-- Brush the skin of the pumpkin with oil and put it also on the baking plate.1 butternut pumpkin, 1 tablespoon olive oil
+- Brush the skin of the pumpkin with oil and also place it on the baking plate.1 butternut pumpkin, 1 tablespoon olive oil

 - Take the tomato and pepper of the baking plate and put the plate with the garlic and pumpkin back in the oven to bake for another 20 minutes.

 - Meanwhile, remove the skin of the tomato and put the tomato, the pepper, and balsamico cream in the kitchen machine and blend until it’s smooth.

 - Pour the salsa into a bowl.

 - In the soup pan, pour 2 tablespoons of olive oil.

 - Add the onions and simmer for about 10 minutes, while the onions glaze (don’t let them brown).
 Press the garlic out of the bulbs into the pan and bake for another minute.

 - Get the seeds out of the pumpkin and then with a spoon, take the pulp out of the pumpkin into the soup pan.

 - Add the chicken stock and bring to a boil.1 liter chicken stock

-- Reheat the soup and bring at taste with salt and pepper.1 teaspoon salt, ⅛ teaspoon ground black pepper
+- Reheat the soup and bring to taste with salt and pepper.1 teaspoon salt, ⅛ teaspoon ground black pepper

 - Pour into a soup bowl and spoon a tablespoon of salsa in the middle.